 Exhibit Number Description 2.1 Agreement and Plan of Merger, by and between the Company and American Housing REIT Inc., dated January 2, 2013 (Incorporated by reference to Exhibit A of the Company's Definitive Information Statement on Schedule 14C filed with the SEC on February 5, 2014).
 3.1(a) Charter of American Housing REIT Inc. (Incorporated by reference to Exhibit B of the Company's Definitive Information Statement on Schedule 14C filed with the SEC on February 5, 2014).
 3.1(b) American Housing REIT, Inc. Articles Supplementary, effective July 18, 2014 (Incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed with the SEC on July 24, 2014).
 3.2 Bylaws of American Housing REIT Inc. (Incorporated by reference to Exhibit C of the Company's Definitive Information Statement on Schedule 14C filed with the SEC on February 5, 2014).
 10.1 Master Funding Agreement between American Housing REIT, Inc. and Heng Fai Enterprises, Ltd. dated April 14, 2014 (Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on April 16, 2014).
 10.2 Convertible Debenture Issued to Heng Fai Enterprises Limited dated April 14, 2014.
 10.3 Convertible Debenture Issued to Heng Fai Enterprises Limited dated July 18, 2014 (Incorporated by reference to Exhibit 10.3 of the Company's Quarterly Report on Form 10-Q filed with the SEC on December 15, 2014).
-10.4 10.5 31.1 Convertible Debenture Issued to Heng Fai Enterprises Limited dated November 11, 2014 (Incorporated by reference to Exhibit 10.4 of the Company's Quarterly Report on Form 10-Q filed with the SEC on December 15, 2014).
-Management Agreement between American Housing REIT Inc. and Inter-American Management LLC dated November 21, 2014 (Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on November 21, 2014).
-Rule 13a-14(a) Certification of the Chief Executive Officer 31.2 Rule 13a-14(a) Certification of the Chief Financial Officer 32.1 Section 1350 Certification of Chief Executive Officer and Chief Financial Officer 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation 101.DEF XBRL Taxonomy Extension Definition 101.LAB XBRL Taxonomy Extension Labels 101.PRE XBRL Taxonomy Extension Presentation Linkbase
+10.4 10.5 Convertible Debenture Issued to Heng Fai Enterprises Limited dated November 11, 2014 (Incorporated by reference to Exhibit 10.4 of the Company's Quarterly Report on Form 10-Q filed with the SEC on December 15, 2014).
+Management Agreement between American Housing REIT Inc. and Inter-American Management LLC dated November 21, 2014 (Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on 10.6 November 21, 2014).
+Loan Agreement, dated as of January 15, 2015, between AHR First Borrower LLC, as Borrower, and B2R Finance L.P., as Lender (Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on January 22, 2015).
+21.1 31.1 Subsidiaries.
+Rule 13a-14(a) Certification of the Chief Executive Officer 31.1 · 31.2 Rule 13a-14(a) Certification of the Chief Financial Officer 32.1 Section 1350 Certification of Chief Executive Officer and Chief Financial Officer 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation 101.DEF XBRL Taxonomy Extension Definition

+101.LAB\\ XBRL Taxonomy Extension Labels

+101.PRE\\ XBRL Taxonomy Extension Presentation Linkbase

-Filed herewith.
+\ Filed herewith.

-XBRL (Extensible Business Reporting Language) information is furnished and not filed or a part of this Annual Report on Form 10-K for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, is deemed not filed for purposes of Section 18 of the Securities

-Exchange Act of 1934, as amended, and otherwise is not subject to liability under these sections.
+\\ XBRL (Extensible Business Reporting Language) information is furnished and not filed or a part of this Transition Report on Form 10-K for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, is deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise is not subject to liability under these sections.